 Other Loans and mortgages is made up of a single loan to PAC, which funds the business written on the PAC licence.
 This loan is recognised at amortised cost which approximates fair value.
 There are no differences between the Solvency II valuation and the IFRS valuation of other loans and mortgages.

 D.1.1.9 Reinsurance recoverables

-The value of the Group's reinsurance recoverables is equal to the sum of the reinsurance recoverables arising in VHL and VLL, of £9.4m and (£437.6m) respectively.
+The value of the Group's reinsurance recoverables is equal to the sum of the reinsurance recoverables arising in VHL and VLL, of £12.3m and £(422.2)m respectively.

 VHL reinsurance recoverable